-Uber Strikes Deal with Daimler to Add Self-Driving Mercedes-Benz to Fleet
+Uber strikes deal with Daimler to add self-driving Mercedes-Benz to fleet

 ADVERTISEMENT

 Uber has self-driving car pilots available to riders in Pennsylvania and Arizona.
-The newest cars in those fleets are Volvos, the result of a $300 million deal between the two companies to develop autonomous cars together.
+The newest cars in those fleets are Volvos [VOLVO.UL], the result of a $300 million deal between the two companies to develop autonomous cars together.
 The Volvos are equipped with self-driving technology created by Uber.

 However, unlike the Volvo deal, Uber will not own or manage the Daimler cars, and it will not be involved in the research and development of the self-driving technology for those cars.